 For example, a user agent string for Chrome (Chromium) might be Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/109.0.0.0 Safari/537.36

 .
-Note that it contains the name of the browser (Chrome), the version number (109.0.0.0) and the operating system that the browser is running on (Windows NT 10.0, 64-bit processor).
+Let's break it down: it contains the name of the browser (Chrome), the version number (109.0.0.0) and the operating system the browser is running on (Windows NT 10.0, 64-bit processor).

 Why Is a User Agent Important for Web Scraping?